bengrunfeld/texpack/README.md

-# Expack - Express and Webpack Boilerplate
+# Texpack - TypeScript, Express and Webpack Boilerplate

-Expack is the bare-bones Express and Webpack boilerplate with ES6+ babel transpilation, ESLint linting, Hot Module Reloading, and Jest test framework enabled.
+Texpack is the bare-bones Express and Webpack boilerplate with ES6+ babel transpilation, ESLint linting, Hot Module Reloading, and Jest test framework enabled.

-Expack has two build modes: Development and Production.
+Texpack has two build modes: Development and Production.

 When you run `npm run buildDev`, Javascript, HTML, and CSS files are unminified and not uglified, meaning that you can easily inspect them in Chrome Dev Tools.
 Hot Module Reloading is enabled via `webpack-dev-middleware` and `webpack-hot-middleware`.